 The MAL and the PCC programs require some component of community placement or field experience, along with concurrent participation in a supervision group with other students doing community placement work.
 Students working on a Master's degree in Pagan Studies are required to complete Field Work in the form of a Practicum of 3 credits.
-Students working on a Master of Divinity degree will do an internship of six credits, which may be spread across two semesters.

 These requirements may be met in one of several ways: by completing one or more units of Clinical Pastoral Education in a hospital, prison, or other institutional environment; by serving an internship in a congregation, coven, grove, tribe, or other religious community; or by service elsewhere in the Pagan community.
 Any community placement must be approved by the student's department chair and the Academic Dean, or (in the absence of an Academic head) the Executive Director.
-Note the 5999 Capstone Projectis a prerequisite for Ministry, Advocacy & Leadership majors, and Pastoral Counseling and Chaplaincy majors.
+Note that the Capstone Project is a prerequisite for Ministry, Advocacy & Leadership majors, and Pastoral Counseling and Chaplaincy majors.